NilanjanDaw/Scooby/README.md

 5. Arduino IDE.<br>
 6. Git Bash(Latest Version)
 </p>
 <b> NB.
-For development purposes please create a separate branch and modify there.
+For development purposes please create a separate fork and modify there.
 Merge with the master branch only if sure the code is working fine.</b>